wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Tracking changes in API structure

+API is constantly changing, which result in outdated API specifications.
+For example, the development team can start using a third-party library that has its own endpoints and the team doesn’t know about them.
+Some API changes can negatively affect the company’s business processes: the PII data began to be transferred to the endpoint or the important endpoint is no longer called, etc.

+With the **API Discovery** module of Wallarm you can:

+* Track changes and check that they do not disrupt current business processes
+* Make sure that no unknown endpoints have appeared in the infrastructure that could be a potential threat vectors

 You can check what changes occurred in API structure within the specified period of time.
 To do that, from the **Changes since** filter, select the appropriate period or date.
 The following markers will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
 * **Changed** for the endpoints that have some changes in their parameter list:

-    * Have new parameters - will be marked
+    * Have new parameters - these parameters will be marked
-    * Have changed parameters - will be marked and include comparison with the previous version(s)
-    * Have removed parameters - will be marked
+    * Have removed parameters - these parameters will be marked

-* **Removed** for the endpoints that were removed within the period.
+* **Removed** for the endpoints that did not receive any traffic within the period.
+For each endpoint this period will be different (depending on the number of calls to this endpoint that have been previously seen and their frequency).
+If later the "removed" endpoint is discovered as having some traffic again it will be marked as "new".

 Using the **Changes since** filter only highlights the changed endpoints among the others.
-If you want to see only changes, additionally use the **Changes in API Structure** filter where you can select one or several types of changes:
+If you want to see only changes, additionally use the **Changes in API structure** filter where you can select one or several types of changes:

 * New endpoints
 * Changed endpoints